 In the present study, 49 patients with locally advanced pancreatic cancer were treated with a combination of cryosurgery and 125iodine seed implantation.
 Thirteen patients underwent intraoperative cryosurgery and 36 patients percutaneous cryosurgery under ultrasound and CT guidance.
 The tumors showed different degrees of necrosis, and the CR, PR and SD were 20.4%, 38.8% and 30.6%, respectively, and only 10.2% demonstrated PD.
 During the median follow-up of 18 mo (5-40 mo), the median survival was 16.2 mo, of whom 26 patients (53.1%) survived 12 mo or more.
 The 6-, 12-, 24- and 36-mo survival rates were 94.9%, 63.1%, 22.8% and 9.5%, respectively.

 Currently, the conventional therapies for locally advanced pancreatic cancer are chemotherapy and radiotherapy.
 Previous reports showed a median survival of 6-10 mo in patients with locally advanced disease treated with 5-FU-based chemoradiation.
 Patients with metastatic disease had a shorter survival (3-6 mo).
 A recently described combination regimen that is under investigation consists of gemcitabine, 5-FU, cisplatin, capecitabine and/or radiation[25–34].
-These combination therapies produced a median progression-free survival ranging from 3-10 mo, and median survival of 7-16 mo, the objective response rate of the tumors was 22%-40%, and 1-year survival was 20%-78% (less than 60% in most reports) (Table ).
+These combination therapies produced a median progression-free survival ranging from 3-10 mo, and median survival of 7-16 mo, the objective response rate of the tumors was 22%-40%, and 1-year survival was 20%-78% (less than 60% in most reports) (Table 3).
 The results in our series were similar to those reported previously.
 However, it is important to note that in this series there were 8 cases who survived for 24 mo or more.
 The patient with the longest survival is living for 40 mo, with no evidence of recurrence.
 The findings indicate that combination of cryosurgery and 125iodine seed implantation offers the possibility of complete remission.

 Using univariate and multivariate analysis, presence of hepatic metastasis was an independent prognostic factor and was associated with poor outcome.
 It was surprising to note that patients who were underwent to adjuvant regional chemotherapy had a lower survival.
 This finding could in part be related to patient selection; patients receiving chemotherapy had more severe illness, and one-half had hepatic metastases.